 VPN concentrator platforms are often connected to the Internet with limited bandwidth over which companies have no control.
 And this infrastructure has been under heavy pressure.

 Several companies using this kind of architecture encountered performance issues due to poor bandwidth or difficulties negotiating with network capacity planning teams.

 On the other hand, our customers who had deployed a solution that required no specific infrastructure between the user’s browser and the mainframe enjoyed a good quality of service.

-In other words, a browser-based terminal emulator is a solution that scales on its own.
-Of course, IT teams will still have to deal with Internet connection capacity, NAT or DHCP scalability, but all these elements are not specific to 3270 terminal emulation.
+In other words, a browser-based TN3270 emulator is a solution that scales on its own.
+Of course, IT teams will still have to deal with Internet connection capacity, NAT or DHCP scalability, but all these elements are not specific to TN3270 emulation.

 Create a mainframe environment with simplified administration and support

 The mainframe teams who proved more efficient in their organization’s transformation were the ones who had deployed solutions necessitating small teams to administrate and less complex coordination with the rest of the IT team.
 In other words, it’s easier to manage a solution with fewer components but which uses more standards.